Advertising disclosure

 An added bonus, your money is FDIC insured, which means up to $250,000 of the money in your account would be covered if the bank failed.

-Sometimes, the account has a minimum balance you need to keep in order to avoid penalties (though more often, there are accounts with no minimum balance requirements) and sometimes there are limits to the number of times you can take money out of the account.
+Some savings accounts require you to keep a minimum balance in order to avoid penalties (though more often, there are accounts with no minimum balance requirements).

 While it may seem like these are unnecessary restrictions, they have a side effect of actually helping you with your goals.
 They are essentially forcing you into keeping money in that account, which is good if you’re trying to, you know, save money.